 Carlo Reyes, MD JD, Delivers ePOLST Registry Presentation

-Effective April 2018 Andrew K. Whitman has joined BOYCE SCHAEFFER MAINIERI, LLP, in an Of Counsel capacity, with extensive trial, appellate and mediation experience.
-For the past 18 years, Mr. Whitman’s practice has focused on the representation of healthcare providers in patient care litigation (primarily defending health care facilities but also physicians, individual healthcare professionals and healthcare entity owners and managers).
-Prior to joining BOYCE SCHAEFFER MAINIERI, LLP Mr. Whitman was a founding partner in one of the Central Coast’s largest healthcare litigation defense firms.
+Effective April 2018 Andrew K. Whitman has joined SCHAEFFER COTA ROSEN LLP, in an Of Counsel capacity, with extensive trial, appellate and mediation experience.
+For the past 18 years, Mr. Whitman’s practice has focused on the representation of healthcare providers in patient care litigation (primarily defending health care facilities but also physicians, individual healthcare professionals, and healthcare entity owners and managers).
+Prior to joining SCHAEFFER COTA ROSEN LLP, Mr. Whitman was a founding partner in one of the Central Coast’s largest healthcare litigation defense firms.
 Mr. Whitman has extensive experience defending the unique liability issues presented to the healthcare provider business entity (including claims of “corporate profits over patient care”) and defending healthcare providers against liability from elder and dependent adult abuse claims under Welfare and Institutions Code section 15657.
-Mr. Whitman looks forward to representing healthcare providers with the high level of skill, ethics, aggression and attention to detail that BOYCE SCHAEFFER MAINIERI, LLP clients have come to expect.
+Mr. Whitman looks forward to representing healthcare providers with a high level of skill, ethics, aggression, and attention to detail that SCHAEFFER COTA ROSEN LLP clients have come to expect.

 Defense verdict in April 2017.
 James Schaeffer obtained a defense verdict in Ventura County after a two week medical malpractice trial in which a pain management specialist was sued for negligently implanting a spinal cord stimulator and lack of informed consent.
 The jury rejected claims that the doctor’s alleged negligence led to the SCS causing an electrocution or electrical jolt which caused permanent impairment, that the physician was negligent in failing to take action to remove the SCS, and that the physician negligently failed to warn the plaintiff that an electrocution/electrical jolt was a potential complication of the procedure.